 Sponsors Incorporating Themselves into Athletes Pregame Outfits

-These are just a few out of the many examples of the integration of products into professional athletes pregame attire.
-The sport sponsorship market has had exponential growth and this tactic has proven to create beneficial partnerships for the sponsor and the athlete in full view of the fans.
+These are just a few out of the many examples of the integration of products into professional athletes' pregame attire.
+The sports sponsorship market has had exponential growth and this tactic has proven to create beneficial partnerships for the sponsor and the athlete in full view of the fans.